 Overlapping with my Reviews category there are several articles reviewing travel books, atlases, guides and websites.
 Some of these are real, some fabulous and some tread the line between.
 (For example, the Pocket Atlas of Remote Islands.)
 There are also some Meditations on the deeper meaning of travel and journey.

 I started blogging for Stops and Stories in part to keep up my participation in a once-a-week blog challenge in Sweden – Blogg52.
 To begin with Blogg52 posts were supposed to come out on Wednesdays, which is why Wednesday became my most regular publication day.
-Nowadays I tried to publish on the website three times a week, but Stops and Stories alternates with At the Quill, Articulations and Reviews.
+After a period when I published on the website three times a week, I’m back to a more sensible once-a-week schedule.
+Stops and Stories alternates with At the Quill, Articulations and Reviews.